hoojaoh/github-event-parser/README.md

 ### ForkEvent

-> Dispatched when someone for the repository
+> Dispatched when someone fork the repository

 You can retrieve the forked repository, the owner, the new repository and the "forker".